Intelligent Predictor Ranking

 and c.
 But this time we also have a response

-y, and a user with not as much domain knowledge as they’d
+y, and a user with not as much domain knowledge.

-the R-squared between observations and model predictions, and ranks the
+computes the R-squared between observations and model predictions, and

 This functionality is implemented in the function